MarkAlanJones/Meadowbrot/README.md

 Timings are written to the console by each language.
 F# uses printfn for this.
 F# in particular includes a large runtime, that is slow to deploy the first time.

-Here are the deployed project files:
+Here are the deployed project files (3.11 deployment):
 -  Deploying to Meadow on COM4...
 -  Initializing Meadow
 -  Device  MeadowOS Version: 0.3.11 (May 22 2020 21:40:16)